bradgarropy/lcd-marquee-web/README.md

 ## Hardware

-If you're interested in the hardware side of things, check out the [lcd-marquee-pi][lcd-marquee-pi] repository for the python code that runs on a [Raspberry Pi 5][raspberry-pi] that powers the [LCD][lcd].
+If you're interested in the hardware side of things, check out the [lcd-marquee-pi][lcd-marquee-pi] repository for the Python code that runs on a [Raspberry Pi 5][raspberry-pi] that powers the [LCD][lcd].

 [lcd-marquee-pi]: https://github.com/bradgarropy/lcd-marquee-pi
 [raspberry-pi]: https://raspberrypi.com/products/raspberry-pi-5